matrix-org/matrix.org/content/blog/2016/11/2016-11-12-the-matrix-autumn-special.md

 <ul>
  	<li>End-to-end encryption support landed in matrix-js-sdk and matrix-react-sdk (and thus Riot/Web (now Element)) and in dev on matrix-ios-sdk and matrix-android-sdk using the Olm and Megolm ratchets.
 More about this later.</li>
  	<li>Hosted integrations, bots and bridges!
 More about this later too.</li>
  	<li>Direct Message UI landed in Riot/Web (now Element) to tag rooms which exist for contacting a specific user.
 These get grouped now as the 'People' list in Riot (now Element).
-It's in dev on Riot/iOS (now Element (iOS)) &amp; Android (now Element Android).</li>
+It's in dev on Riot/iOS (now Element (iOS)) & Android (now Element Android).</li>
  	<li>Entirely new UI for starting conversations with people - no more creating a room and then inviting; you just say "i want to talk with Bob".</li>
  	<li>Entirely new UI for inviting people into a room - no more confusion between searching the membership list and inviting users.</li>
  	<li>FilePanel UI in Riot/Web (now Element) to instantly view all the attachments posted in a room</li>